innovation tools

-We’ll also explore how innovation management software brings each innovation tool together into a unified, scalable system—enabling organizations to manage innovation more strategically and drive measurable outcomes.
-But first, let’s cover the basics.
+We also examine how innovation management software brings these business innovation tools together into a unified and scalable system.
+By connecting processes and data, organizations can manage innovation more strategically and drive measurable outcomes.
+First, it is important to understand the fundamentals.

 What Is an Innovation Tool?